Actions and Detail Panel

 Perhaps the most popular and widely used open-source data wrangling tool of the times, the Pandas library and its main data structures, the Series and DataFrame will be introduced.

 The split-apply-combine paradigm is crucial for finding insights about particular groupings within your data.
-Many difficult questions from the popular quiz show Jeopardy will be answered.
+Many valuable insights from city of Houston public data will be discovered.

 Day 4: Time Series